-With the passing of the Two-Tier Voting resolutions, the continued appointment of each of Mr Phua Bah Lee, Mr Teoh Eng Hong, Mr William Ho Ah Seng, Mrs Yu-Foo Yee Shoon and Mdm Tan Hui Keng Martha as an Independent Director of the Company continue in force until the earlier of: (i) the retirement or resignation of the Independent Director as a Director; or (ii) the conclusion of the third AGM of the Company following the passing of these Ordinary Resolutions.
-Mr Phua Bah Lee ceased to be an Independent Director on 26 December 2021 with his demise.
+Following the removal of Two-Tier Voting mechanism, Mr Teoh Eng Hong, Mr William Ho Ah Seng, Mrs Yu-Foo Yee Shoon and Mdm Tan Hui Keng Martha will continue to be deemed independent until the Company's AGM held for the financial year ending 31 December 2023.

-In their annual assessment on the independence of Directors who have served the Board for more than 9 years from the date of their respective appointments as a director, the NC (with Mr Teoh Eng Hong, Mr William Ho Ah Seng, Mrs Yu-Foo Yee Shoon and Mdm Tan Hui Keng, Martha each abstaining from deliberation on their continued appointment) and the Board have assessed the independence of each of these four Directors using a holistic approach and taking into account their respective contributions in terms of experience, expertise, professionalism, integrity, objectivity and independent judgement in their engagement with all relevant parties, rather than solely and arbitrarily on basis of length of service alone.
-Having performed a rigorous review of their independence, the NC (with Mr Teoh Eng Hong, Mr William Ho Ah Seng, Mrs Yu-Foo Yee Shoon and Mdm Tan Hui Keng, Martha each abstaining from deliberation on their continued appointment) and the Board are of the view that these four Directors continue to be independent notwithstanding their length of service, because each of them has consistently demonstrated strong independence of judgment and integrity of character in discharging his or her respective responsibilities.
-All the Independent Directors are sitting in the respective Board Committees which require special skillset and experience and their contribution are still required at the Committees level.
-Their vast experience enable them to provide the Board and the various Board Committees on which they serve, with pertinent experience and competence to facilitate sound decision-making especially with the challenges brought about by the ongoing COVID-19 pandemic.
+The Board has reviewed and assessed the independence of Mr Teoh Eng Hong, Mr William Ho Ah Seng, Mrs Yu-Foo Yee Shoon and Mdm Tan Hui Keng, Martha, (these Directors has each abstaining from deliberation on their continued appointment) using a holistic approach.
+The assessments take into account their respective contributions in terms of experience, expertise, professionalism, integrity, objectivity and independent judgement in their engagement with all relevant parties, rather than solely and arbitrarily on basis of length of service alone.

+Having performed a rigorous review of their independence, the NC and the Board are of the view that these Directors continue to be independent notwithstanding their length of service.
+Each of these Directors has consistently demonstrated strong independence of judgment and integrity of character in discharging his/ her respective responsibilities.

+All the INEDs are sitting in the respective Board Committees which require special skillset and experience and their contribution are still required at the Committees level.
+Their vast experience enables them to provide the Board and the various Board Committees which they serve, with pertinent experience and competence to facilitate sound decision-making.
 Their length of service does not in any way interfere with their exercise of independent judgement nor hinder their ability to act in the best interests of the Company.
-Additionally, they have fulfilled the definition of Independent Directors of the SGX-ST Listing Rules and the Code.

 The Board trust that they are able to continue to discharge their duties independently with integrity and competency.

-The Board considers its independent non-executive Directors to be of significant influence and their views to be of sufficient weight such that no individual or small group of individuals can dominate the Board's decision-making processes.
+The Board considers its INEDs to be of significant influence and their views to be invaluable such that no individual or small group of individuals can dominate the Board's decision-making processes.